noga-dev/statesman/README.md

 ## Getting Started

-A comparison app to display different states management solutions and their MVP for counter app with addition + subtract buttons
+A comparison app to display different state management solutions and their MVP for the counter app with + and - buttons.

 ### Notes